Rodrigora/devise-verifiable/README.md

 end
 ```

-To restrict unvefied users from access certain pages, you can use the helper
+To restrict unverified users from access certain pages, use the helper
 `:authenticate_verified_user!`:

 ```ruby